stencillogic/astro-float/README.md

 | Exponent minimum value        |   -128 |
 | Exponent maximum value        |    127 |

-The implementation does not rely heavily on the capabilities of the standard library, and can be adapted for use without the standard library.
+## no_std

+Library can be used without the standard Rust library.
+This can be achieved by turning off `std` feature.